serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 ### Alexa smartHome event

-AWS recently added support for Alexa Smart Home events which means that Lambda functions can be invoked whenever e.g. certain Alexa Smart Home peripherals are used.
-This way feature-rich Alexa based IoT applications can be built!
+AWS recently added support for Alexa Smart Home events.
+This means Lambda functions can be invoked whenever, for example, certain Alexa Smart Home peripherals are used.

+This opens the door for feature-rich, Alexa-based IoT applications!

 Serverless Framework v1.24 adds support for this new event source.
 Using it is as easy as obtaining the Alexa Smart Home Skill application ID and adding the `alexaSmartHome` event as en event source to your function.

-Here's an example setup which shows how this will look like:
+Here's an example setup of what this will look like:

 ```yml
 functions: